ayushmXn/Website-Clones/README.md

-A repository where I have created basic clones of homepages of websites.
+A repository where I have created basic clone of the Amazon homepage.